DmitryForsilov/news-analyzer/README.md

 - Rendering more news by clicking on "Show more" button
 - Using default image if link is undefined or image can't download
 - XSS defence.
 Using sanitizeHTML function for user input and data that using in markup.
-- Showing link to "analytics page" if news came from api
+- Showing link to "analytics page" if there are news in local storage
 - Calculating all analytics when "See analytics" button was clicked
 - Rendering slider with 20 last commits of this project from github.
 Opening current commit by clicking on slide